igenhimel/BedroomVillas--Vacation-Rental-Service/README.md

-# Interactive Property Search Web App - TASK
+# Bedroom Villas - Interactive Property Search Web App - TASK

-Welcome to the Interactive Property Search Web App repository!
-This web application allows users to search for rental properties, apply various filters, and view the results on an interactive map.

-# Bedroom Villas - Property Location Webpage

 Bedroom Villas is a property location webpage designed to showcase various villas and resorts available for rent or sale.
 It provides a user-friendly interface to browse through different properties and explore the features and amenities they offer.
 The webpage is responsive and can be accessed from any device, ensuring a seamless user experience.